jostly/rabalder/README.md

 Building from source
 --------------------

-In order to build the game from these sources, you need

-1. Scala 2.9.2 and SBT 0.12.1 or later, see http://typesafe.com/stack/download
+In order to build the game from these sources, you need Scala 2.9.2 and SBT 0.12.1 or later, see http://typesafe.com/stack/download
-2. libgdx 0.9.7 or later, see http://code.google.com/p/libgdx/

-Unpack the libgdx zip and place the jar-files in lib/, see lib/README

 Use the ```assembly``` task in SBT to assemble a jar-file with everything needed to run the game.